2018 Central Michigan Chippewas football team

 The 2018 Central Michigan Chippewas football team represented Central Michigan University in the 2018 NCAA Division I FBS football season.
 They were led by fourth-year head coach John Bonamego and played their home games at Kelly/Shorts Stadium as members of the West Division of the Mid-American Conference.
 They finished the season 1–11, 0–8 in MAC play to finish in last place in the West Division.

 On November 23, following a loss to Toledo, head coach John Bonamego was fired.
 He finished at Central Michigan with a four-year record of 22–29.
 On December 2, the school hired Michigan wide receivers coach Jim McElwain, who previously served as head coach at Colorado State and Florida.

-Previous season

-The Chippewas finished the 2017 season 8–5, 6–2 in MAC play to finish in a tie for second place in the West Division.
-They received an invitation to the Famous Idaho Potato Bowl where they lost to Wyoming.